SuryaThiru/portfolio/content/about.md

 ## Hobbies

-I love story driven games (❤️ Witcher 3), music, TV series and a few stress busting sitcoms.
+I love story driven games (❤️ Witcher 3), music, and a few stress busting sitcoms.
 A beginning guitarist 🎸.
 A fan of Critical Role 🎲.

 ## Connect